chipsalliance/firrtl-spec/spec.md

     input in : UInt<1>
     input data : UInt<5>

+    ; Intrinsic named "circt_ltl_delay", two parameters,
-    node d = intrinsic(circt_ltl_delay<delay = 1, length = 0> : UInt<1>, in)
+    ; returns UInt<1>, and has one operand. node d = intrinsic(circt_ltl_delay<delay = 1, length = 0> : UInt<1>, in)

-    intrinsic(circt_verif_assert, intrinsic(circt_isX: UInt<1>, data))
+    ; Intrinsic "circt_verif_assert" statement with one operand.
+    ; This operand is itself an intrinsic, a "circt_isX" expression ; which returns a UInt<1> and has one operand. intrinsic(circt_verif_assert, intrinsic(circt_isX: UInt<1>, data))
   ;; snippetend
 ```

+Operands and the return type of intrinsics must be passive and ground or aggregate types.
+When used as an expression, the intrinsic must have a return type.
 The types of intrinsic module parameters may only be literal integers or string literals.

 # Annotations